18 Detroit Nicknames From Past to Present

 Throughout the years, Detroit has had notable successes and industrial developments

-Detroit has had a history full of success and tragedy.
+Detroit has had a history full of both success and tragedy.
 From industrial booms to crashes, the city has made a name for itself in the United States.
-In recent years, large companies and investors have been reinvesting their money back into the city in hopes of "reviving" it once again.
+In recent years, large companies and investors have been reinvesting in the city in hopes of reviving it.

 The D